Prunella Scales: Career

-Early works and career break
+Early work and career break

-Scales started her career in 1951 as an assistant stage manager at the Bristol Old Vic.
-But she has stated "I have always wanted to be an actor".
-Throughout her career, she has often been cast in comic roles.
-Her early work included the (now believed to be lost) second UK adaptation of Pride and Prejudice (1952), Laxdale Hall (1953), Hobson's Choice (1954), Room at the Top (1959) and Waltz of the Toreadors (1962).
+Scales started her career in 1951 as an assistant stage manager at the Bristol Old Vic, but stated that she had always wanted to be an actress.
+Throughout her career, she was often cast in comic roles.
+Her early work included the (believed now to be lost) second UK adaptation of Pride and Prejudice (1952), Laxdale Hall (1953), Hobson's Choice (1954), The Matchmaker in the West End and on Broadway (1954-55), Room at the Top (1958) and Waltz of the Toreadors (1962).

 Her career break came with the early 1960s sitcom Marriage Lines starring opposite Richard Briers.
 She played her most famous role, Sybil Fawlty in the sitcom Fawlty Towers, over two series in 1975 and 1979.
-In addition to this, she has had roles in BBC Radio 4 sitcoms, and comedy series including After Henry, Smelling of Roses and Ladies of Letters; on television she starred in the London Weekend Television/Channel 4 series Mapp & Lucia based on the novels by E. F. Benson.
-She played Queen Elizabeth II in Alan Bennett's A Question of Attribution.
+In addition to this, she had roles in BBC Radio 4 sitcoms and comedy series including After Henry, Smelling of Roses and Ladies of Letters; on television she starred in the London Weekend Television/Channel 4 series Mapp & Lucia based on the novels by E. F. Benson.

 In 1973, Scales was cast with Ronnie Barker in One Man's Meat which formed part of Barker's Seven of One series, also for the BBC.
 Her later film appearances include Escape from the Dark (1976), The Hound of the Baskervilles (1978), The Boys From Brazil (1978), The Wicked Lady (1983), The Lonely Passion of Judith Hearne (1987), Consuming Passions (1988), A Chorus of Disapproval (1989), Howards End (1992), Wolf (1994), An Awfully Big Adventure (1995) and Stiff Upper Lips (1997).
 For the BBC Television Shakespeare production of The Merry Wives of Windsor (1982) she played Mistress Page and in the Theatre Night series (BBC) she appeared with her husband Timothy West in the Joe Orton farce What the Butler Saw (1987) playing Mrs Prentice.